-By the end of February, I had a few commenters every day.
+By just the end of that first month, I had a few commenters every day.
 BFS felt like my special world.
 I was hooked.
 By the end of that March, I knew that blogging full time would be my dream job.
 That’s when I started taking it a little more seriously.
 I knew I wanted to try for “real” money.
 Here’s everything I know.

 The Development Process